MSUTeam/MSU/MSU-Documentation.md

 # Weapons 🟢
 ## WeaponType and Categories
 In the vanilla game, each item contains a `this.m.Categories` parameter which is a string and determines what is shown in the weapon’s tooltip e.g. `“Sword, Two-Handed”`.
 However, the actual type of the item is defined separately in `this.m.ItemType`.
-So it is entirely possible for someone to make a mistake and write `“Two-Handed”` in categories but assign `this.m.ItemType` as `this.Const.Items.ItemType.Onehanded`.
+So it is entirely possible for someone to make a mistake and write `“Two-Handed”` in categories but assign `this.m.ItemType` as `::Const.Items.ItemType.Onehanded`.

 Similarly a weapon may be a Sword but someone can write `“Hammer, One-Handed”` in the categories and it won’t cause any errors.
 But this can lead to issues in terms of player confusion and especially if any mod adds skills/perks which require a certain type of weapon e.g. if the skill should only work with Swords.

 MSU eliminates the need for manually typing `this.m.Categories` and builds this parameter automatically using assigned `WeaponType` and `ItemType` values.

 ### Weapon types
-Weapon types are defined in the table `this.Const.Items.WeaponType`.
+Weapon types are defined in the table `::Const.Items.WeaponType`.

 ### Added a new weapon type
-`this.Const.Items.addNewWeaponType( _weaponType, _weaponTypeName = "" )`
+`::Const.Items.addNewWeaponType( _weaponType, _weaponTypeName = "" )`

-`_weaponType` is a string which will become a key in the `this.Const.Items.WeaponType` table. `_weaponTypeName` is an optional string parameter that will be used as the name of this weapon type in tooltips; if not provided then the same string as `_weaponType` is used as the name.
+`_weaponType` is a string which will become a key in the `::Const.Items.WeaponType` table. `_weaponTypeName` is an optional string parameter that will be used as the name of this weapon type in tooltips; if not provided then the same string as `_weaponType` is used as the name.

 #### Example
-`this.Const.Items.addNewWeaponType(“Musical”, “Musical Instrument”)` will add a weapon type that can then be accessed and checked against using `this.Const.Items.WeaponType.Musical` and will show up as `“Musical Instrument”` in tooltips.
+`::Const.Items.addNewWeaponType(“Musical”, “Musical Instrument”)` will add a weapon type that can then be accessed and checked against using `::Const.Items.WeaponType.Musical` and will show up as `“Musical Instrument”` in tooltips.

 ### Getting the name of a weapon type
-`this.Const.Items.getWeaponTypeName( _weaponType )`
+`::Const.Items.getWeaponTypeName( _weaponType )`

 Returns a string which is the the associated name of `_weaponType`.
-For instance, in the above example it will return `“Musical Instrument”` if `this.Const.Items.WeaponType.Musical` is passed as a parameter.
+For instance, in the above example it will return `“Musical Instrument”` if `::Const.Items.WeaponType.Musical` is passed as a parameter.
 If `_weaponType` does not exist as a weapon type, it returns an empty string.

 ### Adding a weapon type to a weapon
 There are two methods of doing this.
 The recommended method is to use the `create()` function of the weapon to set its `this.m.WeaponType`.
 For example, for an Axe/Hammer hybrid weapon:
 ```
-this.m.WeaponType = this.Const.Items.WeaponType.Axe | this.Const.Items.WeaponType.Hammer;
+this.m.WeaponType = ::Const.Items.WeaponType.Axe | ::Const.Items.WeaponType.Hammer;
 ```

 Alternatively, the following function can be used after the weapon has been created:
 `<weapon>.addWeaponType( _weaponType, _setupCategories = true )`

-`_weaponType` is a slot in the `this.Const.Items.WeaponType table`.
+`_weaponType` is a slot in the `::Const.Items.WeaponType table`.
 If `_setupCategories` is true, then MSU will recreate the `this.m.Categories` of the weapon.

 ### Removing a weapon type from a weapon
 `<weapon>.removeWeaponType( _weaponType, _setupCategories = true )`

-`_weaponType` is a slot in the `this.Const.Items.WeaponType table`.
+`_weaponType` is a slot in the `::Const.Items.WeaponType table`.
 If `_setupCategories` is true, then MSU will recreate the `this.m.Categories` of the weapon.

 Removes a weapon type from the given weapon.
 Does nothing if the weapon does not have the given weapon type.

 ### Setting a weapon's weapon type
 `<weapon>.setWeaponType( _weaponType, _setupCategories = true )`

-`_weaponType` is a slot in the `this.Const.Items.WeaponType table`.
+`_weaponType` is a slot in the `::Const.Items.WeaponType table`.
 If `_setupCategories` is true, then MSU will recreate the `this.m.Categories` of the weapon.

 Sets the weapon’s `this.m.WeaponType` to `_weaponType`.
 Multiple weapon types can be passed `_weaponType` by using the bitwise |.

 ### Checking if a weapon has a certain weapon type
 `<weapon>.isWeaponType( _weaponType, _only = false )`

-`_weaponType` is a slot in the `this.Const.Items.WeaponType table`.
+`_weaponType` is a slot in the `::Const.Items.WeaponType table`.

 Returns true if the weapon has the given weapon type.
 If `_only` is true then it will only return true if the weapon has the given weapon type and no other weapon type.